b00tc4mp/letscoder-bootcamp-202010/staff/pilar-latorre/adogtapp-project/README.md

 ## Intro

-This APP provides you information about the closest shelters and shows you the pets available to adopt
+This APP provides gives you the oportunity to find the pets available to adopt, it only can be shelter pets.
+Here is not possible to sell or buy any pet.
+This app was made to go visibility to shelters.

 ![Alt Adogtap](https://media2.giphy.com/media/eYilisUwipOEM/giphy.gif?cid=ecf05e471g8xjdntjop71tdweqwwnuf5vdu8ru15eta7o9v1&rid=giphy.gif)